 York University, as a leading post-secondary institution in Canada, has a long history of action to achieve social justice.
 The University’s decolonizing, equity, diversity, and inclusion strategy identifies the principles and actions the University is undertaking to right the future.

 Students are attracted to York University because of its commitment to drive positive change.
-Medical students will be recruited through specific programs and a rigourous community-supported selection process that identifies people who both reflect and are committed to supporting the population in the service area.
+Medical students will be recruited through multiple programs and a rigourous community-supported selection process that identifies people who both reflect, and are committed to, supporting the population in the service area.
+All students, including mature, Indigenous, Black, economically disadvantaged, or those who self-identify as disabled, will have the opportunity to access health related and health professions programs, including medicine.

 The York University School of Medicine will feature an accelerated three-year primary care and population-heath focused medical curriculum.
 This means that students could enter their postgraduate residency training programs as early as five years after entering university.